Topics Map > Infrastructure > Backups > ADSM

 How to tell if your Windows system is 32-bit or 64-bit: Right-click My Computer or This PC, select Properties, and look under the General tab.
 If it's a 64-bit system, it will say something like "x64" as a part of the Windows operating system name.
 If it does not say anything about being 64-bit or 32-bit, then it's a 32-bit system.
 For Windows 7, click Computer on the right side of the Start menu, then right-click Computer on the left and select Properties.
 It will say under "System type" whether it is 64- or 32-bit.

 Other Linux Distributions: Many Linux distributions besides Red Hat, SUSE, or Ubuntu can run the client software successfully.
 For more information, refer to the IBM Technote TSM Linux Backup-Archive client "best effort" supported distributions.
-ACCC's ability to help you with versions of Linux, beyond Red Hat or CentOS, is very limited.
+Technology Solutions's ability to help you with versions of Linux, beyond Red Hat or CentOS, is very limited.